Meet Us

 Emily provides both in-person therapy in Moreau, NY, and remote therapy to residents of New York State.

-Jenn Smith, LMSW, In-person Therapist, She/Her/Hers
+Stacy Rogers, LMSW, In-person Therapist, She/Her/Hers

-Gretchen Roesch, LMSW, In-person Therapist, She/Her/Hers
+Alyssa Fountaine, LMSW, In-person Therapist, She/Her/Hers

-Gretchen offers in-person and remote therapy.
+Alyssa provides in-person and remote therapy.

-Jacqueline Suarez, LMSW, Remote Therapist, She/Her/Hers
+Erin Murray, LMSW, In-person Therapist, She/Her/Hers

 Jacqueline specializes in working with justice involved youth and adults, individuals in the LGBTQ+ community, depression, anxiety, coping with personality disorders, individuals diagnosed with OCD, individuals diagnosed with Bipolar disorder, adjustment to life stressors, trauma and PTSD.
 Jacqueline utilizes a variety of therapeutic interventions, including CBT, DBT, psychodynamic therapy, and interpersonal therapy.
 Jacqueline is bilingual and speaks both English and Spanish.
 Jacqueline provides remote therapy to residents of NYS.

-Abby Johnson, LMSW, Remote Therapist, She/Her/Hers
+Laura Garcia, LMSW, Remote Therapist, She/Her/Hers

 Shannon Lynch, LMSW, Remote Therapist, She/Her/Hers

 Shannon’s goal as a social worker is to help teens, adults, families, and couples live their lives radically and authentically as they heal from trauma.
 She uses a range of practices such as Trauma Systems Therapy, DBT, and Family Therapy through a feminist and health at every size lens.
-She primarily works with clients who may struggle with trauma-related disorders, eating disorders, substance use disorders, anxiety disorders, and depressive disorders.
+She primarily works with clients who may struggle with trauma-related disorders, eating disorders, substance use disorders, anxiety disorders, OCD, and depressive disorders.
 She also enjoys working with clients who are queer, neurodiverse, and or polyamorous/Non-Monogamous.
 Shannon has worked in victim advocacy, substance use disorder treatment facilities, group home, home based, and in a community health setting.

 Katie Cresci, LMSW